Clan Jetties Penang – Historical Village Living

 Village life is now very different.

-The once quiet afternoons punctuated by sounds of clogs on the wooden walkways, lively chatter of batik sarong-wrapped elderly ladies and laughing children – came with the jarring changes in the wake of the UNESCO World Heritage site recognition.
+The once quiet afternoons punctuated by the sounds of clogs on the wooden walkways, the lively chatter of batik sarong-wrapped elderly ladies, and laughing children came with the jarring changes in the wake of the UNESCO World Heritage site recognition.

 The traditional houses built on stilts made them look as if they were forever stuck in a capsule.